-fisheries are mixed.
-In general, the warm phase of the PDO is associated with warm ocean temperatures off the West Coast and reduced landings of coho and Chinook salmon while the cool phase is associated with higher salmon landings (Mantua et.
+Oscillation (PDO) (Mantua et al. 1997; Figure 4).
+During negative phase of the PDO, the intensity of the Aleutian Low decreases and the North Pacific High increases, leading increased to southward wind stress and increased equatorward flow in the California Current (Bi et al. 2011, Keister et al. 2011).
+Conversely, when the PDO is positive, the strength of the Aleutian Low increases resulting increased in poleward and onshore flow.
+The PDO was mostly negative (warm in the central North Pacific Ocean and cool near the west coast of the Americas) from 1946-1976 and mostly positive from 1977-1998.
+Since 1998, the with warm ocean temperatures off the West Coast and reduced landings of coho and Chinook salmon while the cool phase is associated with higher salmon landings (Mantua et.
 1997).
 For sardine, positive PDO indices seem to correlate with high landings along the CCLME, while anchovy landings are reduced under positive PDO (Figure 5) (Takasura et al. 2008).
-Recent work by Zwolinski and Demer (2013) indicate that sardine recruitment is strongly linked to adult condition and the PDO prior to spawning.
-Others have found that environmental conditions during spawning, such as sea surface temperatures (Lindegren and Checkley 2013) Pacific Fishery Management Council 2019 and wind stress curl-driven upwelling (Rykaczewski and Checkley 2008) are important for larval sardine survival and recruitment.
-Until a good understanding of the oceanographic/ecological mechanisms that affect the productivity of sardine and anchovy stocks is achieved, this correlation, which is essentially based on one cycle of the PDO, must be viewed with caution.
-Zwolinski and Demer (2012) highlighted the similarity between recent oceanographic conditions and past conditions (1930's) when the CCLME sardine population crashed after a change in the PDO.
-However, MacCall et al. (2012) noted that management/harvest rates were much different in the 1930's.
+Work by Zwolinski and Demer (2013) indicate that sardine recruitment is strongly linked to adult condition and the PDO prior to spawning.
+Others have found that environmental conditions during spawning, such as sea surface temperatures (Lindegren and Checkley 2013) and wind stress curldriven upwelling (Rykaczewski and Checkley 2008) are important for larval sardine survival and recruitment.
+Until a good understanding of the oceanographic/ecological mechanisms that affect the productivity of sardine and anchovy stocks is